georaiser/georaiser/README.md

 ### 👨‍💻 About Me

-Passionate engineer with a blend of expertise in Geomatics, Remote Sensing, Artificial Intelligence, and Full Stack Development.
+Passionate engineer with a blend of expertise in Geomatics, Remote Sensing, Artificial Intelligence, and Full Stack Java Development.
 I thrive on leveraging cutting-edge technologies to solve complex real-world problems, particularly in the realms of geospatial analysis.

 ---